Ayurvedic Approach to Migraines and Headaches

 Eucalyptus steam can work especially well when you're dealing with headaches that are caused by dryness in the air, like vata headaches.
 If you're able to relieve the dryness in your body, you'll start to feel your headache symptoms fade away.

-* These steams are for headaches caused by sinus congestions.
+* These steams are for headaches caused by sinus congestion.

 4. Eat a Good Breakfast